A numerical approach to particle creation in accelerating toy models: Methodology

 When projecting the \textit{out} modes over the signal one must take into account the maximum frequency that can be resolved with the time spacing we are using.
 A reference for this threshold is given by the Nyquist frequency $f_N$, which depends on the sampling rate $f_S$

 and where the sampling rate depends on the time spacing used in the output of the simulation.
 Frequencies above the Nyquist frequency suffer a distortion effect known as aliasing, where the sampled signal will appear to have a lower frequency than its original frequency.
 This Nyquist frequency is converted to angular frequency, which is then taken as a reference for the maximum resolved frequency.
-The frequency spacing used is taken to be $\Delta w'=1/T$ where $T$ is the total time length of the processed signal.
+The frequency spacing used is taken to be $\Delta \omega'=1/T$ where $T$ is the total time length of the processed signal.

-After extracting the signal from $\scri^+$ and normalizing it, we make a cycle over the frequencies (from $\Delta w'$ to near Nyquist frequency in multiples of $\Delta w'$) where, for each $w'$, we define the \textit{out} modes, normalize them and with them compute the $\alpha_{w_0w'}$ and $\beta_{w_0w'}$ coefficients.
-In the end, we can plot the coefficients as functions of $w'$, obtaining two spectra.
-Irrespective of the scenario being studied and creation of particles taking place, the coefficients should obey equation~\eqref{Eq:identity_alphabeta_1}, which we now rewrite here as
+After extracting and normalizing the signal from $\scri^+$, we loop over the frequency range—from $\Delta \omega'$ up to near the Nyquist frequency, in steps of $\Delta \omega'$—and, for each $\omega'$, we define the corresponding \textit{out} modes, normalize them, and compute the Bogoliubov coefficients $\alpha_{\omega_0 \omega'}$ and $\beta_{\omega_0 \omega'}$.
+Finally, the coefficients can be plotted as functions of $\omega'$, yielding two spectra.
+Regardless of the specific scenario under study, and independently of whether particle creation occurs, the coefficients must satisfy Eq.~\eqref{Eq:identity_alphabeta_1}, which we rewrite here for convenience:

-where we changed the variables $(n=k' \rightarrow w_0)$ and $(k \rightarrow w')$ to agree with our current nomenclature.
-In the numerical context, we cannot perform an indefinite integral, so we perform the numerical integration between the minimum and maximum frequencies.
-Most spectra fall to zero as we increase the frequency, however if there are higher frequencies in the signal that cannot be resolved, then those will not be recovered as well and the spectra might be incomplete.
+In the numerical implementation, an indefinite integral cannot be performed, so the integration is carried out between the minimum and maximum sampled frequencies.
+Most spectra decay to zero as the frequency increases; however, if the signal contains high-frequency components beyond the numerical resolution, these cannot be recovered, and the resulting spectra may therefore be incomplete.